Junaid0-glitch/-Clustering-and-Recommendation-System-for-Netflix-Titles/README.md

 ## 🧠 Why HDBSCAN?

 Clustering was a critical challenge.
-KMeans and DBSCAN both yielded poor silhouette scores and ineffective groupings.
-After experimenting, **HDBSCAN combined with UMAP** showed significant improvement with a silhouette score of **0.65**, providing more meaningful and tight clusters.
+KMeans and DBSCAN both yielded poor silhouette scores and ineffective groupings, After experimenting, **HDBSCAN combined with UMAP** showed significant improvement with a silhouette score of **0.65**, providing more meaningful and tight clusters.

 ---